 - Probation for up to 1 year

-In 2017, New York passed the Raise the Age law that changes the law in regards to juveniles who commit crimes significantly because by October 2019, New York will no longer automatically prosecute 16- and 17-year-olds as adults.
+In 2017, New York passed the Raise the Age law that changed the law in regards to juveniles who commit crimes significantly.
+As of October 2019, New York no longer automatically prosecutes 16- and 17-year-olds as adults.

 KEY COMPONENTS OF THE LEGISLATION